-ADCs and TDCs in LIDAR applications
+Introduction to ADCs and TDCs in advanced LIDAR technology

 Light imaging, detection and ranging is making its way into the automotive industry, industrial automation and even into our smartphones.
 But besides such diverse applications for cheap LIDAR systems, it is not least modern high-end ADCs and TDCs that enable new measurement methods that really exploit the full potential of three-dimensional laser scanning.